graeme-a-stewart/cpp-concurrency/doc/01-BasicThreadManagement.md

 in its destructor (this is the Resource Acquisition Is Initialisation, RAII, pattern).

+[^1]: You can construct an `std::thread` object that doesn't represent an executing thread object by giving no arguments to the constructor (`std::thread th()`).
+This is useful if you want to move an existing thread to a new object.

 ### Thread Arguments ###

 To pass an argument to the thread when you start it, just add the